Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Local Physics of Inhomogeneous Quenches

 The technical steps involved with the low-temperature analysis of the GHD equations are largely independent of the details of the specific model considered.
 However, as we have mentioned, in this limit qualitative differences emerge in models with more than one quasiparticle species.
 This is best exemplified in the Yang-Gaudin model of spinful fermions~\cite{takahashi2005thermodynamics}, where the study of bipartitioning protocols at small temperature reveals spin-charge separation effects~\cite{mestyan2018spin} (similar features are also observed in Fermi-Bose mixtures~\cite{wang2020emergent}).
 In this case, the profiles of local observables display a five-step form, with two distinct light cones propagating from the junction, see Fig.~\ref{fig:lowT_profiles} for an example.
 Observing profiles with this structure, one can argue that they are produced by two decoupled nonlinear Luttinger Liquids, rather than a single one.
-It is important to stress, however, that local observables couple the two theories.
-Differently from what happens in traditional spin-charge separation~\cite{giamarchi2004quantum,essler2005one}, it is impossible to find an observable sensitive to a single Luttinger Liquid only.
-This means that one cannot determine the physical content of the two separated degrees of freedom and distinguish them by looking at the profiles.
+It is important to stress, however, that for external magnetic field $h\neq 0$ local observables couple the two theories: this is due to the fact that the decoupled Luttinger Liquids do not describe individual spin and charge excitations, but a combination of the two \cite{giamarchi2004quantum,essler2005one}.
+For $h=0$, spin and charge completely decouple at the level of the Luttinger Liquid description~\cite{giamarchi2004quantum}.
+However, by setting $h=0$ in the post-quench Hamiltonian, and constructing the initial state by joining together two Gibbs states at different temperatures, it is not possible to create a magnetization imbalance.
+Therefore, in the ensuing dynamics the magnetization remains frozen (and equal to zero), without any light cone.
+In conclusion, within the bipartitioning protocol, it is not possible to observe a genuine separation of spin and charge in the form of two distinct light cones.
+On the other hand, it was recently shown that GHD is capable to predict such a separation for more general inhomogeneous initial states, where the gas is initially confined in a trap potential~\cite{scopa2021real}.
+In this case, for vanishing post-quench magnetic field and low temperatures, an initial spin-charge imbalance lead to the formation of two separate light cones for spin and charge, whose real-time dynamics can be quantitatively captured by the GHD equations~\cite{scopa2021real}.

 Finally, we mention that low-temperature limits of the GHD equations have also been investigated in integrable quantum field theories~\cite{bertini2019transport, denardis2019anomalous}, where they allowed to clarify the connection between GHD and the semiclassical approach developed by Sachdev and collaborators~\cite{sachdev1997low,sachdev1997low_II,damle1998spin,damle2005universal}.
 Specifically, Ref.~\cite{bertini2019transport} considered bipartitioning protocols in the sine-Gordon model recovering the predictions of Refs.~\cite{moca2017hybrid,semiclassical2018}, based on the semiclassical approach, as a low-energy limit of the GHD equations.
 In this limit the transport of the topological charge was found to be sub-ballistic.
 Away from the low-energy limit, however, the numerical solution of the GHD equations showed that transport is always ballistic, in conflict with the semi-classical predictions~\cite{bertini2019transport}.